ahmedkandel/nova-s3-multipart-upload/README.md

 ### ⚡ Features

-- **Secure:** No sensitive data will not be exposed to the front-end including AWS credentials.
-The uploaded / downloaded files will never pass through your server for extra protection and performance.
+- **Secure:** No sensitive data will be exposed to the front-end including AWS credentials.
+The uploaded and downloaded files will never pass through your server for extra protection and performance.

 - **Flexible:** File information can be stored in model attributes or as an array under a single model attribute or even as relationship.